jamesstonehill/Dotfiles/README.md

 find details for this on the github page for this plugin [here](https://github.com/JazzCore/ctrlp-cmatcher#installation).

+#### Homebrew Dependencies

+Some of my vim plugins require binaries (like `nnn` and `ag`) that can be installed with `brew`.
+You can install all of these by running `brew bundle` inside this directory, or you can pick and choose the ones you want by looking in the Brewfile.

 #### Linting

 For code linting, I use [ALE](https://github.com/w0rp/ale).
 ALE acts as a